EVATool/fae-architecture-log/_decisions/single-repo-development.md

 ## How is this decision evaluated?

-The decision is based on a discussion and the decision for the branching-stratagy (both was decided at the same day).
+The decision is based on a discussion, and the decision for the branching-strategy (both was decided at the same day).

 ## Resolution Details

-It was decide to use a root src-folder, but a modules-folder with a src-folder for every sub-domain.
+It was decided to use a root src-folder, but a modules-folder with a src-folder for every sub-domain.
 * the root src-folder is only use for classes that every sub-domain use.
-Nobody of the sub-domains can be a owner of that class.
+Nobody of the sub-domains can be an owners of those classes.
 * every sub-domain have a folder in the modules-folder.
-This sub-domains have there own src-, test-,resource-folder and an indiviual .pom with the projact as parent.
+This sub-domains have own src-, test-,resource-folder and an individual .pom file with the project as parent.

 ## Reasons for the resolution